marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 ## Setting up for bcbio single cell RNA-Seq analysis

-1. Ask client for the following:
+1. **Ask client for the following:**
 	- How many samples were sequenced?
 	- What were the sample indices used?
 	- How many cells were encapsulated and sequenced per sample?
 	- What is the main experimental question - does it require clustering using markers and/or cell trajectory analyses?

-2. Acquire data from sequencing core:
+2. **Acquire data from sequencing core.** The way in which you handle/process your data will differ depending on the sequencing core that you obtain it from.
+The key thing to keep in mind is that the input to `bcbio` cannot be demultiplexed. **The data needs to remain multiplexed, but split into four FASTQ files** (R1-R4, as described in detail below).

 	- **Bauer sequencing core:** uses Basespace.
 To download the sequencing files use [BaseMount](https://help.basespace.illumina.com/articles/descriptive/introduction-to-basemount/)